lussierc/africa_db/writing/report.md

 Nigeria - 44% - 1501.721583
 ```

 These results indicate that there might be a slight correlation between the Inequality % of a country and its GDP Per Capita.
+It seems that the countries with the highest GDP Per Capita's have around a 25-35% Inequality of Outcomes percentage.
+This is in the middle of the pack for our data.
+With this, it seems that as the inequality of outcomes percent increases, the African countries have a lower GDP per capita.
+The graphic in the section below better portrays this possible correlation.

+This correlation seems to be that countries with lower GDP Per Capita amounts have higher inequality of outcomes percentages.
+This is likely because countries with lower GDP Per Capita countries are often poorer, but with a select group of rich people, contributing to a high inequality of outcomes percentage.
+This is likely in part because of corruption in many poor and underdeveloped countries where "crony capitalism" is prevalent and where those who are in power use the monetary resources at their disposal to the advantage of themselves and their allies.

 ###### Graphics
+Inequality vs GDP Per Capita Scatter Plot:
 ![Inequality vs GDP Per Capita Plot](graphics/Inequality-Plot.png)

+As mentioned previously, it seems that countries with a high GDP Per Capita sit at around a 25-35% Inequality of Outcomes.
+Additionally, it seems that country with lower GDP Per Capita's have a higher inequality percentage.
+This is indicated by the trend line that is displayed in the above graphic.
 <!-- ------------------------------------------------------------------ -->
 #### Research Question 3
 Is there a correlation between living standards (HPI) and GDP per capita?

 ##### Introduction

 In most cases wealthier countries are able provide a better standard of living for their citizens.
-For example, in the U.S. inequality tends to be high between different economic classes, however this tends to negligible in many cases because the living standard for almost any American is higher than that of of a third world country.
+For example, in the U.S. inequality of outcomes tends to be high between different economic classes, however this tends to negligible in many cases because the living standard for almost any American is higher than that of of a third world country.
 In some cases the living standard for the poorest segment of Americans could be better than that of the upper class of other poorer nations.
 For a continent like Africa, where most of the countries are third world, we expected to see better standards of living for countries who have a higher GDP per capita because of the greater wealth circulating.

 ##### Queries